HatmanStack/react-writers-almanac/README.md

     - Includes transcripts of the audio file created by OpenAI Whisper

 ## Technology

     - Single Page Application (SPA) written in React
     - Hosted on AWS CloudFront
     - Database served using AWS s3
+    - OpenAI Whisper (Transcription)

 ## Getting Started

 ```
 git clone https://github.com/hatmanstack/react-writers-almanac.git
 cd react-writers-almanac
-npm install
+npm install --global yarn
+yarn
 npm start
 ```

 ## Usage

 To use the app, simply visit http://localhost:3000 in your browser.
-The database is no longer being updated but the archive is large enough to deliver a new entry for the day/date of which ever year we're in going forward.
-When the app loads it will automatically load the current day's poem and history.
-Functionality for "Previous" and "Next" buttons has been added links to author and database updates are still needed.
+The original database is not being updated but the archive is large enough to deliver a new entry for the day/date of the year we're in going forward.
+The app loads the current day's (based on the day of the week) poem and history.

 ## License